cdl-geneseo/geneseo-dictionary/L/Library.md

 # Library

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Library

 Created by  Emily McIntosh on Dec 07, 2020

 Libraryn.
 A place where books are stored and available for educational, research, and entertainment purposes.
 Geneseo’s library also included a research section for education majors that held videos and tangible objects.
 Source: Dictionary of Geneseo English, Fall 2020, McIntoshAs of 2020, 100% of students surveyed know the word.
 Of those surveyed, 0% believed it originated locally.
 While 100% believed it originated elsewhere.(McIntosh, G-M, 2020)